16 weird & wonderful Central & South American drinks you need to try

 Not so much weird, but definitely wonderful.
 Caipirinha is a cocktail that’s drunk like water at Brazilian parties.
 This more impactful of South American drinks mostly made up of cachaça (a strong spirit derived from sugar cane), with smushed lime and sugar added to make it marginally less deadly – and way more tasty.

 This is Peru’s national jewel.
 They’re fiercely proud of it, and adamant that it was the Peruvians and not the Chileans who invented it (this is a centuries-old debate that gets rather animated).
 Pisco is a light-coloured Peruvian brandy made from grapes, and is added to lime juice, syrup, egg whites and Angostura bitters to create this tangy cocktail.

 11. Mote con huesillo in Chile

-This one probably looks the least attractive of our list of drinks from Latin America.
+This one probably looks the least attractive of our list of South American drinks.
 Seeing a peach rolling around in the bottom of a glass kind of reminded us of preserved animals in biology class.
 Chileans use either honey or sugar to create a ‘nectar’ liquid, and then add a dried and then rehydrated peach and some husked wheat.
 The result is very sweet!